kraftcloud/go-sdk/README.md

-# KraftCloud Go SDK
+# UnikraftCloud Go SDK

-This SDK is an early version of a Go-based client designed to interface with the [KraftCloud](https://kraft.cloud) API.
+This SDK is an early version of a Go-based client designed to interface with the [UnikraftCloud](https://kraft.cloud) API.

 > 📖 **Documentation**
 >
-> For a comprehensive list of all API endpoints and detailed usage, refer to the [official KraftCloud documentation](https://docs.kraft.cloud/).
+> For a comprehensive list of all API endpoints and detailed usage, refer to the [official UnikraftCloud documentation](https://docs.kraft.cloud/).

 ## Requirements

 - Go 1.20 or higher.
-- Valid KraftCloud authentication credentials.
+- Valid UnikraftCloud authentication credentials.
 [Sign up for the beta!](https://kraft.cloud)

 ## Quick start